-A family-centered profile is a one page document that captures the essence of your family.
+A family-centered profile is a one-page document that captures the essence of your family.
 It includes your family’s strengths, supports and needs.
-It is a way to introduce your family dynamics to your child’s Early Interventionist, Pediatrician, Preschool teacher and other caregivers.
+It is an introduction of your family to share with your child’s Early Interventionist, Pediatrician, Pre-School teacher and other caregivers.

-This provides specific details in each area so that the people caring for your child have easy to read and valuable information.
-They can then connect with, respond and support you in a way that works for your child and your family.
+This provides specific information in each area so that the people caring for your child have an easy to read and valuable information on how to connect with, respond and support you in a way that works for not just your child but your family.
 This can be included as part of your IFSP document.

-Participants will leave the workshop having developed a plan to positively introduce their child or client in a way that will achieve more personalized and effective results for their care.
+Participants will leave with a plan that they believe will positively introduce their child or client that will achieve more personalized and effective results for their care.